ranfysvalle02/just-a-bag-of-words/README.md

 - **KEY tokens:** These represent the names of keys or properties within the JSON object.
 For example, in the JSON object `{"name": "Alice", "age": 30}`, the tokens would be `KEY: name` and `KEY: age`.
 - **VALUE tokens:** These represent the values associated with the keys.
 In the same example, the VALUE tokens would be `VALUE: Alice` and `VALUE: 30`.

-By breaking down the JSON object into individual tokens, the code effectively creates a structured representation of the data that can be processed or analyzed further.
-This tokenization process is often used in natural language processing tasks, data mining, and other applications where it's necessary to extract and analyze information from unstructured text data.

 ---

 ### Nuances of Tokenizing JSON: